Eugenio-DT/Security-UseCases/core-security-domains/Threat Detection and Response/use-cases/cloud-environments/azure/user-account-brute-force/user-account-brute-force.md

 <br>

 ### Attack Simulation
-To simulate the brute-force attack, there are two possibilities:
+To simulate a brute-force attack, there are two possibilities:

 1. Go to the Dynatrace environment, browse to the Dynatrace Workflow section and open the "_Brute-force Azure Sign-In Logs Upload_" workflow.